 - Which three African Americans faced the most challenges to their achievements?
 Why do you think their obstacles were greater?
 Consider factors such as an honoree’s race or socioeconomic class.

 - How do you think these African Americans perceived their accomplishments?
 Is it within the sphere of what was expected of African Americans during the era in which they lived?
 What is your evidence?
 Would they agree with your perception of their accomplishments?

 - Do modern honorees have as many obstacles to face as historic ones?
 Why or why not?
 Use specific examples from the biographies and outside historic knowledge.

 Don’t Forget Next Year!
 Nominate an Honoree

-We want to partner with your class and encourage your students to nominate an outstanding African American man or woman from Virginia for the 2017 Strong Men & Women in Virginia History program.
-We are offering an award to a school and teacher that submit a successful nomination for the 2017 programs.
-If your nominee is chosen, the nominating teacher will be eligible to win $250 toward school supplies, along with a complimentary three-volume set of the Dictionary of Virginia Biography (a $120 value) and other Library of Virginia publications for the school library.
+We want to partner with your class and encourage your students to nominate an outstanding African American man or woman from Virginia for the 2025 Strong Men & Women in Virginia History program.
+We are offering an award to a school and teacher that submit a successful nomination for the 2025 programs.
+If your nominee is chosen, the nominating teacher will be eligible to win $250 toward school supplies.
 The teacher will also be recognized at the Strong Men & Women in Virginia History reception.
-Honoree Nomination.

 Strong Men & Women in Virginia History is a joint project of the Library of Virginia and Dominion Energy.